getgrav/grav-learn/pages/08.advanced/05.multisite-setup/docs.md

 In this case `cache://` resolves to `cache`, but `cache://images` resolves to `images`.

 Last but not least, streams can be used in other streams.
-For example provided a stream `user` and a stream `system` exists, the above "image" stream can also be written as
+For example, provided a stream `user` and a stream `system` exists, the above "image" stream can also be written as

 ```php
 'image' => [